Skip to main content

 Summarize By

-How you would like to summarize the data points when Enable Tabs is off.
+How you want to summarize the data points when Enable Tabs is disabled.

 Table widget